.

 Laboratory billing automation remains a recurring theme for most lab CFOs.

 “Automation removes barriers,” said Mazon.
-“It allows your team to focus energy on more complex challenges - like retention and compliance.”
+“It enables your team to focus energy on more complex challenges, like retention and compliance.”

 Avakyan added that billing software for labs with automation must be paired with configurability.

 “You need RCM tools that not only automate but also adapt,” he said.
-“The payer rules will change.
-Can your lab billing system keep up?”
+“The payer rules will change, so the question is whether your lab billing system can keep up.”

 He also highlighted dashboards and real-time analytics as critical tools.

-“You should be able to break down performance by CPT code, ICD-10, payer, and even draw location,” added Mazon.
+“You should be able to break down performance by CPT code, ICD-10, payer, and even draw location,” he said.
 “That data drives smarter decisions.”

 Industry Insights: Navigating the Coding Minefield - Labs Struggle with RCM Rejections Amid Rising Scrutiny from Payers